playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 };
 ```

-> Keep in mind, the `Field` and `Form` components will not work when using `useFormik`.
+> Keep in mind that the `Field` and `Form` components will not work when using `useFormik`.
 This is because of underlying implementation details that [rely on React's Dependency Injection (which we'll touch on in a future chapter)](// TODO: Add link).
-Instead, you'd have to pass `onChange` and `onSubmit` respectively to `input` and `form` HTML elements as we demonstrated before.
+Instead, you'd have to pass `onChange` and `onSubmit`, respectively, to `input` and `form` HTML elements, as we demonstrated before.

 > We are currently using version 2 of Formik.
-Inevitably, its API will change and this section will be out-of-date, but the core concepts at play likely will not change very much.
+Inevitably, its API will change, and this section will be out-of-date, but the core concepts at play likely will not change very much.

 ## Angular